wtclarke/fsl_mrs/docs/user_docs/fitting.rst

 :code:`--internal_ref`
     Set alternative metabolites for internal reference scaling (default is tCr = Cr + PCr).
 Multiple arguments can be specified for a combined internal reference.
 :code:`--wref_metabolite`
-    Set alternative water scaling reference (default is Cr).
+    Set alternative water scaling reference or references (default is PCr+Cr).
 Must be used if none of Cr, PCr and NAA are present in the basis set.
 :code:`--ref_protons`
     Number of protons that the water scaling reference is equivalent to (between defined integration limits).
 E.g. Cr is equivalent to 5 between 2 and 5 ppm.
 Only active when --wref_metabolite is used.
 :code:`--ref_int_limits`